atrajit-sarkar/Watashino-Latex-Bot/README.md

 Slash commands:
 - `/start` — welcome and quick usage guide
 - `/latex code:"$x^2$"` — render to PNG and PDF
+- `/overleaf` — open a modal with a large code editor-style input to write LaTeX and render
 - `/settings` — configure caption, DPI, and edit preamble
 - `/setdpi 300` — set rendering DPI (100-1000)
 - `/getmypreamble` — show your current preamble